 Individual study carrels are assigned to law students by the Potter Law Club through a lottery system.
-Third year students have first choice, followed by second and then first year students.
-The library has no part in assignment of study carrels.

 Please note our carrel policy posted at each carrel.
 We want students to feel comfortable, but some safety restrictions apply to electrical appliances.